chawinphat/opensearch-build/docs/README.md

 To test your changes, you can create a fork of Opensearch-Build.
 Commiting and pushing changes to the docs folder of your fork's main branch will run the workflow and update the fork's Wiki page.

-Finally, create a pull request containg the changes.
+Finally, create a pull request containing the changes.
 Adding a link to your fork's Wiki page within the pull request will help reviewers understand your changes.